lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Grammar_Sentence.md

 If I were you, I would take the job.
 If it snowed in the Sahara, it would be a miracle.
 If they knew the truth, they would be shocked.
+What would you offer if I could pay you in cash?
+If we rented​ that big flat, we 'd have​ enough room for the dog.
+I would buy​ a huge house with a garden if I won the lottery.
+If you painted​ this room white it would be​ much lighter.
+I would do​ it myself if I had​ more time.
+I wouldn't be​ so broke if I didn't spend​ so much on going out.
+Maybe if I shared​ a flat with friends, I would get​ on better with my parents.
+I could go​ travel next summer if I had​ more money.
+Carla might move out of her shared flat if she found​ a job.
+If my girlfriend didn't have to​ work so hard, we could​ see each other more often.
+If I went​ to bed earlier, I wouldn't be​ so tired all the time.
+If we had the money, we would buy​ a beautiful house in the country.
+If I were you, I would take​ the dress back to the shop: it just doesn't suit you.
+If it weren't​ so windy, we could go for a walk on the beach.
+If you found​ some extra money in your bank account, would you spend it?

 To summarize, the second conditional is all about unreal or improbable situations.
 It’s not about what will happen but what could happen in an alternate reality.